adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## What does scalable mean?

 Scalable CSS means that as CSS increases in size, it's still easy to maintain.
-If you've ever inherited a large CSS codebase, and been afraid to make changes, you'll sympathise with me on this.
+If you've ever inherited a large CSS codebase, and been afraid to make changes, you'll sympathise with this.

 ## What does modular mean?

 A module is a distinct, independent unit that can be combined with other modules to form a more complex structure.
-In a living room, you can consider the TV, the sofa and the wall art to be modules, all coming together to create a room.
+In a living room, we can consider the TV, the sofa and the wall art to be modules, all coming together to create a room.

 If we take one of the units away, the rest still works just fine.
 We don't need the TV to be able to sit on the sofa etc. In a website, we can consider these things to be be modules: header, product list, article.

 ## Is this for you?

-If you've ever experienced pain when writing or maintaining CSS, then you will find useful information in this book.
+If you've ever experienced pain when writing or maintaining CSS, then you'll find useful information in this book.
 And if you work in a team, this book can save you documenting your approach to share with other team mates.

 ## Is this hard to learn?